 Other offices and committees played key roles in implementing the Judiciary Transformation Framework.
-The chief justice had always been responsible for overseeing the administration of the judiciary as well as serving as a judge, but his office had no policymaking capacity.
-Mutunga said that instead of a policy team, his only staff at the time of his appointment was "eight bodyguards and two secretaries."
+The chief justice had always overseen the administration of the judiciary as well as served as a judge, but the office had no policy-making capacity.
+Mutunga said that instead of a policy team, his only staff at the time of his appointment consisted of "eight bodyguards and two secretaries."

-To carry out the reform program, he restructured the office, creating Okello's position as chief of staff and hiring experienced staff to plan and coordinate new initiatives.
-Mutunga also created new administrative departments, notably the Directorate of Public Affairs and Communications and the Performance Management Directorate, and formed issuespecific committees led by judges to further develop how specific components of the transformation framework, such as performance management, should be carried out.
+To help implement reforms, Mutunga had restructured the office by adding a chief of staff-Okello's position-and hiring experienced staff to plan and coordinate new initiatives.
+He also created new administrative departments, notably the Directorate of Public Affairs and Communications and the Performance Management Directorate, and formed issuespecific committees led by judges to further develop plans for carrying out specific components of the transformation framework, such as performance management.

-A significantly increased budget put the judiciary in a financial position to carry out the transformation program.
-For the 2011-12 financial year, the judiciary's budget allocation from parliament nearly doubled to 7.5 billion shillings (about US\$91 million), and the amount continued to increase for the next several years, reflecting the high priority placed on judicial reform.
+A significantly increased budget put the judiciary in a financial position to implement the transformation program.
+For the 2011-12 financial year, the judiciary's budget allocation from parliament nearly doubled to KSh7.5 billion (about US\$91 million), and the amount continued to increase for the next several years, reflecting the high priority placed on judicial reform.
 The judiciary also attracted donor support.
-In November 2012, the World Bank began a US\$120 million project to support judicial reforms.
+In November 2012, the World Bank began a US\$120-million project to support judicial reforms.
 Other donors, such as Germany's international development program GIZ and the United Nations Development Programme, also committed funds to various aspects of the transformation program.